 Before choosing a gym, there are some basic practicalities that you'll need to consider.

-- Location, location: Where the gym is located will make a real difference in terms of when and how often you'll use it (near work, near home, near the kids' school, in a shopping centre etc).
+- Location, location: Where the gym is will make a real difference in terms of when and how often you'll use it (near work or home, in a shopping centre etc).
 The harder it is to get to, the more excuses you'll find to not go.

 - Opening hours: Will it be open when you're most likely to want to exercise?